This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat your oven to 350ยฐF.
-Grease a 9-inch x 13-inch baking dish and set it aside.
+• Preheat your oven to 350°F. Grease a 9-inch x 13-inch baking dish and set it aside.

-• In a medium-size, heavy-bottom saucepan, cook the bacon over medium-high heat until browned and crispy (about 5 minutes).
-Remove the cooked bacon from the saucepan and transfer to a paper towel-lined plate to drain.
-Drain off the rendered bacon grease and set it aside.
+• Remove the cooked meat from the saucepan and transfer to a paper towel-lined plate to drain.
+Drain off the rendered grease and set it aside.

 • Drain the pasta and return it to the pot.
+Set the pot aside.

 • Cover the dish loosely with aluminum foil and place in the center of the preheated oven.
 Bake for 20 minutes.